 The user should be able to cancel all regular notifications coming to their e-mail.

-For back-in-stock notifications, per-product cancellation doesn’t make much sense, because the subscription expires at the moment of notification automatically.
-However, the customer may be unhappy with receiving any notifications of the kind.
+For back-in-stock notifications, per-product cancellation does not make much sense, because the subscription expires automatically at the moment of notification.
+However, the customer may be unhappy with receiving any notifications of this kind.
 There should be an option to cancel all notifications by following a link from the e-mail.

-For the registered users, the cancellation can be made in the My Account area.
-For anonymous users, it can be a link with a subscription id (hard-to-guess, of course).
+For registered users, the cancellation can be made in the My Account area.
+For anonymous users, it can be a link with a subscription ID, which should be hard to guess, of course.

 There are several levels of complexity in how it can be implemented: